mnesh01/contactsapi/README.md

 | DELETE | /api/contacts/:id   | Delete a contact |

 ## Contribution
 This project is open for contributions!
-Feel free to fork the repository and submit pull requests.

-## License
-This project is licensed under the MIT License.